samliu1109/Final-Loan-Default/README.md

 1. The financial institutions should focus on the customers who pay little in their last payment, tracking them to prevent their high probability of defaulting on their loans.
 For the email domains of the transactors that has counted as high frequency used in fraud transactions, tracking them to prevent a fraud transaction in advance.
 2. Financial institutions should carefully set up the range of the loans' interest rate to avoid that high probability of defaulting loan when the interest rate is too high.
 In addition, to find out the optimal interest rate that most customers will pay and get the most profit.
 3. Financial institutions should categorize their customers by their annual income.
 The customers with low income would be the high-risk customer to default on loans.
 Financial institutions could identify them and measure to prevent default from happening.
-4. Revolving line utilization rate would be an important key indicator the financial institutions could monitor monthly to identify the most likely customers to default on loans.